cestastanford/grandtour/scholars-essays/reinert-economic-grand-tour.md

 <figcaption id="cap910">

-<b>Fig. 9 and 10:</b> Google Ngrams of Mentions of Select Italian Cities in English Publications, 1700-1800.
+<b>Fig. 9 and 10:</b> Google Ngrams of mentions of select Italian cities in English publications, 1700-1800.

 </figcaption>